jennerdulce/notes/notesAndReflections.md

 TIPS
 - Turn autosave off
 - You are able to utilize older versions of your dependencies.
 Access to older documentation is always available (i.e. older version of material UI https://v4.mui.com/components/material-icons/)
+- Run `nvm use 14` when restart you computer
+	- Signal is terminal fails at 10%

 Reflection
 Today I continued to work on the button which worked great.
 I found that the right side bar is affected and is state retrieved through context.
 I figured that this was the trigger to opening and closing the side bar which I used in my code.
 Majority of the code is within the BystanderLecture.tsx file.